 Since writing Critical Theory Of Technology I have written a number of other books on social aspects of technology in which I have examined everything from James Bond films to the Japanese game of go, from ecology to technical democracy.
 In each case I explore the themes I have laid out here in one or another setting.
 Most recently I have begun writing at greater length about Heidegger, Marcuse, and the early Marx and Lukács.
-I am trying to revive radical social theory of modernity around the theme of technology which has been ignored with few exceptions until now by major theorists such as Habermas.13
+I am trying to revive radical social theory of modernity around the theme of technology which has been ignored with few exceptions by major theorists.

 Now that I have briefly explained my personal trajectory and these three case histories, I need to address a final question that has surely occurred to you.
 Are the similarities between these three cases due to the subjective orientation of the researcher, or do they reflect a general polarity between technical elites and users?
-I believe that in fact modern societies have a common structure over a very wide range of institutions.
+I believe that in fact modern societies have a common structure over a very wide range of institutions rooted in the history of capitalism.
 It is therefore not surprising that it reappears in each of the cases I studied.
-In an attempt to get beyond the focus on property relations of traditional Marxism, I introduced the concept of "operational autonomy" to describe the imbrication of power and technology in this structural feature of modern societies.
+In an attempt to get beyond the traditional Marxist focus on economics, I have taken a fresh look at the imbrication of power and technology in Marx's theory of capitalism.